eeddieg/mapYaraRulesToMitre/README.md

 Before running the **`yaraToMitre.py`** script, **`analyzeYaraRules.py`** must first be executed.
 This script performs the initial analysis on YARA rules to prepare the necessary data, ensuring that the subsequent mapping process can occur correctly.

-- **Purpose**: Analyzes YARA rule files in the specified directory.
+- **Purpose**: Analyzes YARA rule files in the specified directory, detects duplicates, categorizes rules, and injects metadata.
-- **Outcome**: Outputs a processed list of YARA rules with necessary metadata for the mapping step.
+- **Outcome**: Outputs categorized YARA rules with confidence scores and generates a duplicate report file.

 ### `yaraToMitre.py`